spraakbanken/sparv-pipeline/docs/user-manual/corpus-configuration.md

 The option `export.default` defines a list of export formats that will be produced when running `sparv run`.
 Per default it only contains `xml_export:pretty`, the formatted XML export with one token per line.

 There are a couple of export options concerning XML namespaces.
-You can chose to prefix all annotations produced by Sparv with a custom prefix with the `export.sparv_namespace` option.
-Likewise you can add a prefix to all elements and attributes existing in your input with the `export.source_namespace` option.
+You can choose to prefix all annotations produced by Sparv with a custom prefix with the `export.sparv_namespace` option.
+Likewise, you can add a prefix to all elements and attributes existing in your input with the `export.source_namespace` option.

 The option `export.remove_module_namespaces` is `true` by default which means that the module name prefixes are removed